santiagovollmar/git-quickguide/readme.md

 Differences between old and new files can also be displayed with `git diff`

 # useful stuff
-* create repos of project skeletons (e.g. java cl app) and clone them when needed
+* create repos of project skeletons (e.g. java webapp) and clone them when needed